texxasrulez/watchtower/README.md

 ## Skins & Icons

-- Larry:
+- Larry (and my 10 Colorized Larry Variants):
   - Two separate images for the Settings icon: normal and active.
-  - Icons live in `skins/larry/images/` as PNGs you can replace.
+  - Icons live in `skins/larry/images/` as SVGs you can replace.

 - Elastic:
+  - Neutral layout and CSS, no sprite assumptions.

+- Classic (I am nostalgic):
   - Neutral layout and CSS, no sprite assumptions.

 ## Extending Watchtower